 In a world where over 80% of global GDP is generated in cities, effective planning, governance, and financing of sustainable urban development are essential strategies to foster sustainable economic growth and social inclusion.
-By 2050, over two-thirds of the world’s population is projected to live in urban areas, with significant growth expected in cities across Africa and Asia.
-This rapid urban expansion, compounded by a lack of access to adequate housing and basic services, the climate crisis, and ongoing conflicts, underscores the urgent need to mobilize financial resources and direct investment flows to the local level.
+Successful management of urban growth requires aligning land use regulations and urban planning with investments in infrastructure to achieve equitable local service delivery and support affordable housing.
+The development and financing community needs to align investments with urban development plans and balance financial returns with social and environmental benefits help ensure that investments foster inclusive development and minimize the risk of exclusion.

+Given their responsibilities to deliver essential services, manage land and strategically plan infrastructure, sub-national governments (local or regional) play a pivotal role in planning and financing SDG investment and impact at the local level.
+As the closest level of government to the people, local governments are uniquely positioned to foster civic engagement and implement strategies that address community needs, from access to basic services, housing and economic opportunities.

+Addressing Structural Barriers and Advancing Integrated Urban Solutions

 Local finance is a critical driver for delivering sustainable, resilient, and innovative solutions to implement the 2030 Agenda in cities and regions worldwide.
 However, despite this, the potential of local finance is not fully achieved, and insufficient finance in turn acts as a significant barrier to the implementation of localized solutions to the SDGs.
-The Inter-agency Task Force on Financing for Development estimates that the financing and investment gap for the SDGs ranges between $2.5 trillion and $4 trillion annually, particularly impacting developing countries.
-Independently, the International Finance Corporation (IFC) estimates a cumulative climate investment need of $29.4 trillion from 2018 to 2030 for cities in emerging markets to effectively mitigate and adapt to climate change.

-Sub-national governments (local or regional) play a pivotal role in planning and financing SDG investment and impact at the local level.
-As the primary providers of local services and the closest level of government to urban and rural populations, they are uniquely positioned to foster civic engagement and implement strategies that address community needs.
-Their responsibilities to deliver essential services and strategically plan urban investments are crucial to foster inclusive and sustainable development at the local level.

-Failure to effectively plan and finance urban infrastructure, housing, and services will not only diminish quality of life for urban populations but also lock cities and nations into unproductive urban forms and environmental degradation—issues that are far more costly to address in the long run.
-Some estimates indicate that retrofitting large-scale infrastructure after unplanned urban expansion can be up to three times more expensive than investing in proper planning beforehand.

-Addressing Structural Barriers

 To significantly increase the flow of finance and investment at the local level, we must tackle both supply and demand-side barriers, ensuring that local governments are empowered and equipped to lead this transformative effort.

 On the supply side, collaboration with multilateral development banks and the private sector is essential to unlock financing for our cities while avoiding the risks associated with financially unsustainable agreements.
+At the same time, understanding urban systems and the processes of land value creation in cities can also significantly expand the supply of resources to finance sustainable urban development: when managed effectively, urbanization can drive land value increases, particularly through investments in infrastructure and effective urban planning, and those can be reinvested into urban infrastructure, services, and affordable housing, creating a cycle of wealth that advances SDGs at the local level.

-On the demand side, we need multi-level partnerships and support to equip cities with the capacity, institutions, and systems to access sustainable finance and mobilize resources to implement the SDGs locally.
-Enhancing municipal financial sustainability through optimized revenue sources, strengthened land use planning, and transparent governance enables local governments to better allocate resources, attract financing and channel investments toward more sustainable initiatives and to address the social and spatial disparities that leave some communities behind.
+On the demand side, we need multi-level partnerships and support to equip cities with the capacity, institutions, and systems to access sustainable finance, unlock the value of urbanization and mobilize resources to implement the SDGs locally.
+Enhancing municipal financial sustainability through optimized revenue sources, strengthened land use planning and transparent governance, enables local governments to better manage land, allocate resources, attract financing and channel investments toward more sustainable initiatives and to address the social and spatial disparities that leave some communities behind.

-Strategic investments in local capacity development, sustainable financial management, capital investment planning and inclusive urban planning are essential to harness the economic potential of urbanization.
-These elements form a robust strategy to accelerate implementation of the SDGs and fulfil the 2030 Agenda.
-It is imperative for the international financing agenda to acknowledge the significant role of local governments and to effectively leverage the resources of cities to assist with these goals.
+This integrated approach advances sustainable urbanization and forms a robust strategy to accelerate implementation of the 2030 Agenda.
+It is imperative for the international financing agenda to acknowledge the significant role of urbanization and local governments and to effectively leverage the resources of cities to assist with these goals.

 Action areas